Faisalshahzad03/sql-sales-analytics-/README.md

 This repository contains a collection of SQL-based sales analytics and business reporting projects built using MySQL.

 The projects focus on real-world business reporting requirements, including fiscal year handling, product-wise sales analysis, pricing alignment, and revenue calculations.
-All reports are designed to be analysis-ready and are exported to Excel for further business consumption.
+All reports are designed to be analysis-ready and exported to Excel for business consumption.

 ---